JanDonnermayer/ContextPassing/docs/approach-comparsion.md

 - Short Url
 - Data cannot be tampered with
+- No framework required for merchant
 - Can use Header for authentication against api
-- Simple JSON format for passing data (no need for encryption since its not exposed)
+- Standard JSON format for passing data (no need for encryption since its not exposed)
-- No framework required for merchant
+- Extensible (could be used to pass other options in the future)

 ### Cons